cego/gitte/docs/config.md

 Projects define what projects should be kept up to date and cloned, and also what actions are available on each project.

 A project must contain the properties remote and default_branch.
+The property defaultDisabled is optional, and if set to true, the project will not be cloned or updated unless explicitly enabled.

 A project can contain many actions.